GCN-PHI/Prediction/README.md

 # Graph Convolutional Network based Virus-Human Protein-Protein Interaction Prediction for Novel Viruses
 This repository contains the code of a three-stage machine learning pipeline that generates and uses hybrid embeddings for PHI prediction.
-The details of this study and experimental results are published in the paper below:
+The details of this study and the experimental results are published in the paper below:
 ## citation

 ## System requirements

  The code is tested on Python version >= 3.6.
 Following Python libraries are required:
-- Pip
+- Pip3
 - Pandas
 - Numpy
 - Scikit-learn